 T product()

 The multiplication of all elements in the operand.
 Elements must be of a type supporting the * operation (Integer or Real).
+As usual in mathematics, the result for an empty collection is 1.

 containerOf(T) reject (Iterator | expression)

 The sub-container for which expression is false. reject may have at most one iterator variable.